 In traditional budgeting environments planning demand and thus revenues, has typically been a semi manual process.
 For example, an insurance company might model premium income by starting with policies currently in force, estimating attrition rates, forecasting new policies due to marketing efforts, and adding in the impact of increased or decreased premiums, in order to come up with projected policy volumes and premium income.
 This process relies upon the subjective judgment of someone who is reasonably expert in the particular insurance market.

 Another example might be a retailer where a purchasing managers estimates demand volume at a product group/distribution center level.
-This demand plan must then be pushed down to a store/SKU level by some mechanism for consumption by inventory manDemand_Planning_Graphic3agement systems.
+This demand plan must then be pushed down to a store/SKU level by some mechanism for consumption by inventory management systems.

 The disadvantages of these manual forecasting techniques are significant.
 Manual estimation of demand at this granular level is error prone and laborious.
 Even though, in the insurance example quoted above, an underwriter might use historical attrition percentages and other historical data to help project volumes, there remains a significant degree of human judgment in the process.
 In the case of the retailer, ideally the planner would estimate demand volumes at the store/SKU level, but in practice the amount of effort required for manual forecasting makes this impractical.